Tomyao991203/congressional-stock-trading-monitor/README.md

 # Congressional Stock Trading Monitor

 The Congressional Stock Trading Monitor will be a tool that assists users in collecting, parsing and viewing data about stock market transactions that members of the U.S. House of Representatives publically report.
+In addition to this, the Congressional Stock Trading Monitor allows users create visualizations and download table data in a cvs/pdf format.

 ## How To Run the Software